pivotal/docs-tap/multicluster/reference/tap-values-view-sample.hbs.md

 Where:

-Under the ca_cert_data key in the above view-profile file, provide one or more PEM-encoded CA certificates if using custom CA certificates.
-If shared.ca_cert_data is configured, TAP component packages inherits that value by default.

 - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's external IP address.
 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1043418/file_groups/6091).
 Otherwise, use a Backstage-compliant catalog you've already built and posted on the Git infrastructure in the Integration section.
 - `CLUSTER-URL`, `CLUSTER-NAME` and `CLUSTER-TOKEN` are described in the [Viewing resources on multiple clusters in Tanzu Application Platform GUI](../../tap-gui/cluster-view-setup.md).
 Observe the [order of operations](../installing-multicluster.md#order-of-operations) laid out in the previous steps.
 - `CUSTOMER-ENTITLEMENT-ACCOUNT-NUMBER` (optional) refers to the Entitlement Account Number (EAN), which is a unique identifier VMware assigns to its customers.
 Tanzu Application Platform telemetry uses this number to identify data that belongs to a particular customers and prepare usage reports.
 See the [Tanzu Kubernetes Grid documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-cluster-lifecycle-ceip.html#identify-the-entitlement-account-number-2) for more information about identifying the Entitlement Account Number.

+>**Note:** If you use custom CA certificates, you must provide one or more PEM-encoded CA certificates under the `ca_cert_data` key.
+If you configured `shared.ca_cert_data`, Tanzu Application Platform component packages inherits that value by default.